Posts

 "California Girls" by The Beach Boys.

-OK, this one's for Gina and Myla: This 1965 Brian Wilson/Mike Love composition from "Summer Days (And Summer Nights!)" reached #3 on Billboard's Hot 100.
+OK, girls (hint, hint!) and boys, this one's for Gina and Myla: This 1965 Brian Wilson/Mike Love composition from "Summer Days (And Summer Nights!)" reached #3 on Billboard's Hot 100.
 1st Beach Boys song featuring vocals by Bruce Johnston.
 The Beatles' "Back In The USSR" is an homage to it!
 David Lee Roth's cover was his first single after leaving Van Halen and it also reached #3 - featured Carl Wilson on backup vocals.
 It inspired a 2010 Katy Perry hit. #71 on Rolling Stone's Top 500 list.
 Song?
 Answer: "California Girls" by The Beach Boys.
-I'll never forget the first time I heard "California Girls" on the Armed Forces radio station back in San Juan - one of those few songs that I loved the first time I heard it. https://www.youtube.com/watch?v=DR2lvcdKSdU
+I'll never forget the first time I heard "California Girls" on the Armed Forces Radio station back in San Juan - one of those few songs that I loved the first time I heard it. https://www.youtube.com/watch?v=DR2lvcdKSdU

 "She" by Charles Aznavour.